 If the amount raised through a Personal Loan has been invested in the business, then the interest paid would be allowed to be claimed as an expense.
 This will in-turn reduce the net taxable profits of the business thereby reducing the tax liability.
 There is no maximum limit for the amount which can be claimed as an expense in such a case.

-- Amount invested for purchase/construction of a Residential House
+- Amount invested for purchase/construction of a Real Estate Property

 If you taken a personal loan and the amount have been invested for purchase/construction of house, a deduction for the same would be allowed under Section 24.

-Several CA’s are of different opinions on whether the deduction would be allowed or not if the amount raised from a personal loan has been invested in purchase/ construction of a Residential House.
+Several CA’s are of different opinions on whether the deduction would be allowed or not if the amount raised from a personal loan has been invested in purchase/ construction of a Real Estate Property.
 However, a majority of the CA’s believe that Deduction under Section 24 for repayment of such interest if the amount has been invested in purchase of a Home.

 The maximum amount of deduction allowed in this case is Rs.
 2,00,000 for Self-occupied house.
 However, there is no maximum limit if the amount has been invested in a house which has been given on Rent or has been deemed as let-out.